 • Type services.msc

-• Press Enter key
+• Press the Enter key

 • Right-click on Actian PSQL Workgroup Engine or Pervasive PSQL Workgroup Engine